 - Does your advisor have time for you or is their time focused on the top executives at your company?
 Let’s face it; the people in the C-suite at your company have much more complex finances than you do.
 Their grants are bigger, they have more trading restrictions and they are the ones making the decision about which investment banking firm to hire.
 Very often, they command most of the attention of the representatives of the brokerage and consulting firms who provide advisory solutions to you.
 Where does that leave you?

 Employee equity compensation planning advice is a specialized skill.
 Acquiring the planning experience and using the tools specially designed for this unique planning environment takes dedication to a relatively small niche in the big world of financial planning.
 Only a small number of advisors have dedicated themselves to this practice.
 The majority of financial advisors are captive of big firms with set ways of delivering a proscribed list of planning and investment management solutions.
 Some investment firms focus only on the wealthiest segment of the investing public.
 If your investable net worth is under $5 million, you may have difficulty getting the full attention of an advisor at one of the big name, full-service firms, even if they are the stock plan administration platform provider for your company.
 Other investment firms are focused on delivering low cost services.
 The biggest of these also provide equity compensation management solutions to big public companies.
 You may have one of these as the provider at your company for your stock plan 401(k) or both.
 Low cost sometimes means 1-800, do-it-yourself and learn on-line.
-If you are already an expert on equity compensation, great!
+If you are already a professional on equity compensation, great!
 If you aren’t, maybe you need a second opinion or maybe…another advisor.